Everything You Need to Know About Logo File Formats

 Key takeaways

-• Each logo file format has its pros and cons in regards of compatibility, file size, and editing capabilities.
+- Each logo file format has pros and cons regarding compatibility, file size, and editing capabilities.

-• Colour profiles, such as RGB, CMYK, and Pantone, can be embedded in some file formats.
+- Colour profiles like RGB, CMYK, and Pantone can be embedded in some file formats.
 They play a role in accurately reproducing the colours of your logo.

 Title image by Kaboompics